Skip to Content

 There is nothing different to add to the Men’s Iceland packing list to the women’s.
 You will need all the same layers and accessories to be comfortable as a man in Iceland in October.

-Other things to pack for Iceland in October
+What to pack for Iceland in October (Non Clothing)

 Waterproof phone case

-If you plan to visit places like the Blue Lagoon there is no doubt that you will be wanting to lots of photos.
+If you plan to visit places like the Blue Lagoon and other geothermal there is no doubt that you will be wanting to lots of photos.
 To take photographs at the Blue Lagoon you will want a waterproof case like the above for your phone.

 Click here to shop waterproof phone case

 This is another one for the Blue Lagoon or geothermal springs in Iceland.
-While you can rent towels at these locations it will save you money (and let’s face it Iceland is an expensive country to visit).
+While you can rent towels at these locations and the Blue Lagoon provides towels in its ticket prices – you can find out more about the Blue Lagoon packages and what is included here), not all hot springs will provide towels.
+Bring a quick dry towel with you to save you money (and let’s face it Iceland is an expensive country to visit).

 If you have plenty of space you could add a dry robe to your Iceland packing list.